 The OLC is a member of the MUSL, which operates games on behalf of participating lotteries.
 MUSL currently operates the Powerball, Mega Millions, and Hot Lotto games for the OLC.
-Under the OLC's agreement with the MUSL, the OLC must remit 50% of its Powerball ticket sales, 50% of its Hot Lotto ticket sales, and 51.5% of its Mega Millions ticket sales, less the amount of all non-jackpot winning tickets sold.
+Under the OLC's agreement with the MUSL, the OLC must remit 50% of its Powerball ticket sales, 50% of its Hot Lotto ticket sales, and 51.5% of its Mega Millions ticket sales before April 1, 2014 and 50% of its Mega Millions ticket sales after April 1, 2014.
+The percentage applied to Mega Millions sales was reduced during the current year due to the reserves reaching the ceilings.
 The OLC is responsible for paying winning tickets purchased in Oklahoma; therefore, it is able to deduct winning tickets sold from the amount due to the MUSL on its ticket sales.
-As of June 30, 2013, and 2012, the OLC owed the MUSL \$1,495,627 and \$1,327,695 for ticket sales, and the MUSL owed the OLC \$430,799 and \$375,428 for non-jackpot winning tickets.
+As of June 30, 2014 and 2013, the OLC owed the MUSL \$705,022 and \$1,495,627 for ticket sales, and the MUSL owed the OLC \$253,726 and \$430,799 for non-jackpot winning tickets.
 The OLC has recorded these items at their gross amounts in the accompanying statements of net position.